Alexandros23Kazantzidis/gps_leveling/README.md

 # gps_leveling

-A software - GUI that we build along with the other students of the Geoinformatics Msc of Aristotle University of Thessaloniki
+A software - GUI that we build along with the other students at the Geoinformatics Msc of Aristotle University of Thessaloniki